 GoDaddy vs HostGator: Which is Best?
 (Hint: Neither Are Good)

-GoDaddy is by far the most successful hosting company in North America (based on market share) – largely thanks to being one of the only hosting companies airing commercials on TV.
-Thanks to their slick marketing, almost every inexperienced new user will go to GoDaddy to buy their domain names and many will also opt for hosting without knowing there are other options.
+GoDaddy is by far the most successful hosting company in North America (based on market share), largely thanks to its being one of the only hosting companies airing commercials on TV.
+Almost every inexperienced user goes to GoDaddy to buy their domain name.
+Many also host through GoDaddy without realizing there are other options.

 Things I Love:

-- They’ve been in the business a long time, so you know they won’t up and disappear on you.
+- GoDaddy has been in the business for a long time, so you know they won’t up and disappear on you.

-- Anytime refund policy.
-They’ll reimburse you for unused days of service.
+- They have an anytime refund policy and will reimburse you for unused days of service.

-- Millions of different packages to choose from.
+- There are millions of different packages to choose from.
 If your site gets too much traffic, you’ll have no issue upgrading to a new package.

 - 99.98% uptime in the year I monitored their servers.
-This is fantastic!
+The servers are fast, too!

-- 100% U.S. based customer support, this includes chat, phone, and support tickets.
+- 100% U.S. based customer support, including chat, phone, and online support tickets.

-- The sales (not technical) chat support you get is by far the best I’ve ever seen (read more below).
+- The sales (not technical) chat support is by far the best I’ve ever experienced.

-- The quality of phone support is strong; no language barriers or clueless staff on the other end.
+- They have excellent phone support; no language barriers or clueless staff on the other end.

-- cPanel is now their standard control panel.
-It’s about time, GoDaddy!
-No only are they using cPanel, they also have a sleek way of integrating it with their own icons and design.
+- cPanel is their standard control panel.
+Not only do they yse cPanel, but they also have a sleek way of integrating it with their icons and design.

 Things I Hate:

-- There are TONS of up-sells during checkout.
-It’s overwhelming how often they try to sell you different things than what you came for.
-It’s so bad that you’ll start wondering if you’re making the wrong purchase decision.
+- There are TONS of upsells during checkout.
+It’s overwhelming how often they try to sell you different things.
+It’s so bad you’ll start second-guessing your purchase decision.

-- Developers frequently complain about how much of a nightmare GoDaddy is to work with due to the way their servers are built.
+- Developers frequently complain about how much of a nightmare GoDaddy is to work with because of the way their servers are built.
 I’m no developer, but take note if you are.

-- They’re slow to reply to tickets, especially when compared to other top companies.
-You’re looking at 12-24 hours to get a response.
-Your question will hardly ever get answered correctly, as all they do is copy and paste the information already listed on their site without any personalization at all.
+- They’re slow to reply to tickets, especially in comparison to other top companies.
+You’ll have to wait 12 to 24 hours to get a response.
+Your question will hardly ever get answered correctly because all they do is copy and paste the information from the site without any personalization.

-- The brilliant chat support (mentioned above) is only for sales.
+- The excellent online chat support (mentioned above) is only for sales.
 If you’re already a customer then you don’t get any chat support.
 That’s pretty frustrating.

-- While phone service is good, wait times are NOT.
-You’ll wait at least 8 minutes before speaking to a person.
+- While the over-the-phone customer support is good, the wait times are NOT.
+You’ll wait at least eight minutes before speaking to a person.

 Things I Love:

-- HostGator has come out with reasonably priced dedicated and VPS hosting options.
-I haven’t tried either but if I were looking for a VPS I would probably wait for them to work out the kinks.
-Still, it’s good to know you have the ability to upgrade from shared hosting if you have to scale up.
+- They have reasonably priced dedicated and VPS hosting options.
+It’s good to know you have the ability to upgrade from shared hosting if you have to scale up.

 Things I Hate: